 “Rogue One” introduces fans to a few new planets in the Star Wars universe, including Jedha.
-According to StarWars.com, Jedha is home to one of the first civilizations to explore the nature of the Force, and even though it’s now occupied by the Galactic Empire, it’s still home to many from the Rebel Alliance.
+According to StarWars.com, Jedha is home to one of the first civilisations to explore the nature of the Force, and even though it’s now occupied by the Galactic Empire, it’s still home to many from the Rebel Alliance.
 The Jedha scenes in “Rogue One” were filmed in Jordan, so why not embrace your inner Force with a stay at Salmon Zwaidh Camp.
-Located in the protected area of Wadi Rum, this authentic Bedouin camp is surrounded by orange-coloured rock mountains, which you’ll instantly recognize from scenes in the movie.
+Located in the protected area of Wadi Rum, this authentic Bedouin camp is surrounded by orange-coloured rock mountains, which you’ll instantly recognise from scenes in the movie.
 You may want to check the travel alerts before making the trip though…

 The planet of Scarif (Maldives)

 Jedha is not the only new planet “Rogue One” will explore for the first time; the movie also introduces fans to Scarif, a tropical planet that used the Maldives as its filming location.
 In the movie, the island is the base used by the Empire to construct the Death Star, a destructive weapon designed to take out whole planets.
 Luckily on this planet you won’t need to pack your lightsaber as the Maldives’ turquoise waters and white sandy beaches aren’t being heavily defended by Stormtroopers.
 Instead, relax at Six Senses Laamu, an eco-friendly luxury resort with world-class service.